marq24/ha-evcc/README.md

 ## Installation

+### Step I: Install the integration

-### via HACS
+#### Option 1: via HACS

 1. Add a custom integration repository to HACS: [https://github.com/marq24/ha-evcc](https://github.com/marq24/ha-evcc)
-2. Install the custom integration
-3. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "evcc☀️🚘- Solar Charging"
+2. Once the repository is added, use the search bar and type `evcc☀️🚘- Solar Charging`
+3. Use the 3-dots at the right of the list entry (not at the top bar!) to download/install the custom integration - the latest release version is automatically selected.
+Only select a different version if you have specific reasons.
+4. After you presses download and the process has completed, you must __Restart Home Assistant__ to install all dependencies
-4. Setup the go-eCharger custom integration as described below
+5. Setup the go-eCharger custom integration as described below (see _Step II: Adding or enabling the integration_)

   <!--1.
 In HACS Store, search for [***marq24/ha-evcc***]-->

-### manual steps
+#### Option 2: manual steps

 1. Using the tool of choice open the directory (folder) for your HA configuration (where you find `configuration.yaml`).
 2. If you do not have a `custom_components` directory (folder) there, you need to create it.